martinjackson/simple-widgets/docs/SearchSortTable.md

 hoverColor="yellow"
 ```

+7. **ignorecase** = indicates that the case will be ignored in the search item.
+So it will match both upper case or lower case in the search.

-7. **indexing** = is a function that returns the indexes into the current data being displayed.
+8. **indexing** = is a function that returns the indexes into the current data being displayed.
 This is used in eachRowInTable function where the user needs to actually access the actual data.
 The user will need to add the indexing as a state variable.
 See examples.

-8. **letters** = will display upper case letters, lower case letters, and digits below the search bar.
+9. **letters** = will display upper case letters, lower case letters, and digits below the search bar.
   - To use the letters option:
     1. Select a column header from the drop down menu.
     2. Select a letter or digit.